 Ginger – A natural treatment for nausea, ginger reduces stomach acid, fights inflammation, and aids in moving food through digestion.
 Ginger is available as a whole root, spice, and in capsules.

 Slippery Elm – Slippery elm coats the throat, esophagus, and stomach in a slippery mucilage that soothes and calms digestion.

 Others to consider: aloe vera, licorice, cat’s claw, meadowsweet, dandelion, and chamomile.

-Agave Nectar – This substitute for honey can be mixed with lemon or herbal tea to sweetly sooth coughing.
+Honey – This sweetener can be mixed with lemon or herbal tea to sweetly sooth coughing.
 Add other ingredients for even more cough and cold fighting power.

 Others to consider: mullein, cayenne, rosemary, wild cherry bark, and garlic can be added to the syrup or tea above as additional expectorants, mucus thinners, or immune boosters.

-Essential Oils – Mix several drops of peppermint, eucalyptus, tea tree, thyme, and/or rosemary with olive oil and rub on chest and throat to clear sinuses and open airways.
+Essential Oils – Mix several drops of peppermint, eucalyptus, tea tree, thyme, and/or rosemary with olive oil or coconut oil and rub on chest and throat to clear sinuses and open airways.
 These also help the body eliminate infections more rapidly.

-Garlic – This root we use as a spice has some potent antibiotic and antimicrobial properties too.
+Garlic – This little root usually gets used as a spice, but it has some potent antibiotic and antimicrobial properties too.
 It can be mashed into a paste, mixed with clean water, and applied with a sterile gauze to offer resistance to infection and help the healing process.

-Others to consider: coconut oil, Epsom salt, tea tree oil, lavender oil, calendula, and myrrh.
+Others to consider: Epsom salt, lavender oil, calendula, and myrrh.